Skip to main content

 IHBAC - Child Find

-MSAD #35’s child find responsibility shall be accomplished through a unit-wide process which, while not a definitive or final judgment of a student’s capabilities or disability, is a possible indicator of special education needs.
+MSAD 35’s child find responsibility shall be accomplished through a unit-wide process which, while not a definitive or final judgment of a student’s capabilities or disability, is a possible indicator of special education needs.
 Final identification of students with disabilities and programming for such students occurs only after an appropriate evaluation and a determination by the IEP Team.

-The school unit shall provide Child Find during the first 30 days of the school year or during the first 30 days of enrollment for transfer children, in addition to other Child Find activities provided by the school unit.
+The school unit shall provide child find during the first 30 days of the school year or during the first 30 days of enrollment for transfer children, in addition to other child find activities provided by the school unit.

-If the Child Find process indicates that a student may require special education and supportive services in order to benefit from regular education, the student shall be referred to the IEP Team to determine the student’s eligibility for special education services.
+If the child find process indicates that a student may require special education and supportive services in order to benefit from regular education, the student shall be referred to the IEP team to determine the student’s eligibility for special education services.

 School staff, parents, or agency representatives or other individuals with knowledge of the child may refer children to the IEP team if they believe that the student, because of a disability, may be in need of special education and supportive services in order to benefit from regular education.
 Such a referral should follow the school unit’s pre-referral and referral policy.

-Me Dept. of Educ.
-Administrative Letter 1 (January 21, 2021
+34 C.F.R. § 300.111 (2006), Me.
+Dept. of Educ.
+Rule Ch.
+101, IV 2(A), (C) (2015), Me Dept. of Educ.
+Administrative Letter 1 (January 21, 2021)

 Policy Adopted: April 1, 1987

-Policy Revised: December 6, 1989, May 1, 1996, January 8, 2003, December 1, 2004 and November 17, 2010, November 17, 2021
+Policy Revised: December 6, 1989; May 1, 1996; January 8, 2003; December 1, 2004; November 17, 2010; November 17, 2021; October 2025